zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE7411 error message: *The selected page {Name of the page} should accept a parameter of type X, but expects a parameter of type Y instead.*

-You will get CE7411 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
+You get CE7411 if you have a widget (for example, the create button of a data grid) that opens a page which must use the available object.
 However, the parameter of the selected page expects an object of a different type.

 To fix CE7411, do one of the following: